davidcpatricio/api_rest/README.md

        http://127.0.0.1:8000/

-  In oreder to visualize the data, just log in with your username and password created before.
+  In order to visualize the data, just log in with your username and password created before.